MohammadMaftoun/YOLO-and-Its-Applications/README.md

 # 1. Overview of YOLO (You Only Look Once):

-YOLO is a popular real-time object detection algorithm designed to identify and locate objects within images or video streams.
+YOLO is a popular real-time object detection algorithm that identifies and locates objects within images or video streams.
 Unlike other traditional methods involving multiple stages (e.g., region proposals followed by classification), YOLO is a unified model that performs both tasks in a single pass.
-This makes it incredibly fast and efficient, making it suitable for real-time applications.
+This makes it incredibly fast efficient and suitable for real-time applications.

 # 2. Features in the Repository: